A Club is born

-The original name of Cockburn Small Boat Owners Association was quite a mouthful and difficult to fit on membership discs and flags so the name of Cockburn Power Boats Association was chosen and so remains today.
+The original name of Cockburn Small Boat Owners Club was quite a mouthful and difficult to fit on membership discs and flags so the name of Cockburn Power Boats Club was chosen and so remains today.
 The Club was incorporated on 15th July 1963.

 So there the Club was for 18 years, with a membership of around 900 or so, when members were informed that they had to vacate, as Woodside Offshore Petroleum needed our facilities for use as a simulated helicopter rescue training area for rigs operating off our shores.